18F/vote-gov-ux/Background and Process/research-plan-template.md

 ## Target audiences

-We need to recruit a representative sample of people who have or are likely to visit vote.usa.gov.
+We need to recruit a representative sample of people who have visited or are likely to visit vote.usa.gov.
 These participants should be a <QUICK OVERVIEW OF PARTICIPANTS.

 From that broad group, <HIGH LEVEL RECRUITMENT DEMOGRAPHICS AND BEHAVIORS>: